safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 ![](./Images/6.403.SelectLogFiles.png)

-Download and save these log files to where you saved your **BackupFMEServer** configuration and your configuration files.
+Click **Download** and save these log files in the same location where you saved your **BackupFMEServer** configuration and your configuration files.

 Log files from a previous FME Server instance can be backed up but cannot be restored to a new instance of FME Server.
-It is a good idea to backup log files in case you need to reference them later on.
+However, it is still a good idea to backup log files in case you need to reference them later on.
 If you do not backup your log files, they disappear when you install your new FME Server.

 **5) Switch to your new FME Server**